 I stumbled across an article about how to make all-natural hair dye in several different colors.
 I was intrigued and decided to conduct my own research.
 The tutorials are all pretty much the same, especially for red hair.
 You can use beet juice or henna.
 This redhead was all in!
 Read about my experience, see the before and after pictures and find out if I’ll ever do it again!

 Keeping it real here folks, despite the fact that my entire life and home and family are now 98% “clean and non-toxic,” one of the last things I changed was going to the salon to dye my red hair… red.
 See… red hair doesn’t “gray” like other colors, it dulls.
 And since I refuse to age, I like to lighten and brighten it up.
 I’m not perfect nor do I claim to be.
-My blog and education is designed to keep it real and to share with you that I’m a normal person just like you are, who is trying to be healthier every day.
+My blog and education are designed to keep it real and to share with you that I’m a normal person just like you are, who is trying to be healthier every day.

 But… a $2.00 version of hair dye that is all-natural and non-toxic versus one that costs ( cough cough hack hack) at the salon and is full of chemicals?
 I’m giving it a try.

-When I told Hubby that I was going to dye my red hair red with beet juice, he laughed so hard that I think he wet himself.
+When I told Hubby that I was going to dye my red hair red with beet juice, he laughed so hard that I think he peed himself.
 “So is the title of the blog post going to be, ‘Dye Your Hair with Beet Juice – EPIC FAIL’?
 You KNOW you are going to look like Ronald McDonald!” #supportivehusband #makesmelaugh